vext-python/vext/README.md

     pygtk.pth
 ```

-Then create a setup.py to install it (have a look at vext.pygtk)
+A setup.py is needed to install the vext, see the repository for
+vext.pygtk.

 Vext is cross platform, so please try and test your vext specs
 on windows as well as osx and linux !